What is the Pupil Premium Grant?

 The school has identified the following areas as challenges to achievement for pupils supported by the PPG.

 - Attainment and progress at the end of Key Stage 4

 - Social and emotional barriers

 - Low self-esteem, aspiration and lack of resilience

 Deployment of Pupil Premium Funding

-Full details of how the Pupil Premium funding is used to improve the attainment, progress and experiences of our pupils can be found in the Pupil Premium Strategy Statement by clicking on the link below.
-These strategies and initiatives are paid for from the PPG, which have been found to benefit pupil premium students.
+Full details of how the pupil premium Funding is used to improve the attainment, progress and experiences of our pupils can be found in the Pupil Premium Strategy Statement by clicking on the link below.
+These strategies and initiatives are paid for from the PPG, which have been found to benefit our disadvantaged pupils.